kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/time-management.md

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/tjjOv7vLxlI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 <aside>
+Summary of the process described in the video:

 **Step 1:** Create a table with 7 columns, one column for each day of the week, and with one rows for each week of the semester.
 Label the days, Monday, Tuesday, and all the way along, across the top of the table.
 Then label the weeks, across the side of the table.
 At this point you can also add specific dates for each week of the semester.
 You can download a ready-made semester schedule by clicking in the description of this video.